-The Company aims to attract, recruit, develop and retain competent employees with the skills, knowledge and expertise to fulfil their allocated responsibilities and seeks to provide a motivational employment package, as appropriate to each role and to the markets in which we operate.
-All
+The Company aims to attract, recruit, develop and retain competent employees with the skills. knowledge and expertise to fulfil their allocated responsibilities and seeks to provide motivational employment package, as appropriate to each role and to the markets in which we All employees are required to set operate. performance objectives, aligned to corporate objectives.
+Compensation and discretionary bonus (where applicable) are based on the output of annual appraisals and aligned with the interests of policyholders and shareholders.